Mincka/PowUI/README.md

 **This software is provided "AS-IS" without any warranty, support, or guarantees.** The developers assume no liability for any issues, security breaches, data loss, or damages that may arise from using this application.
 Users assume all risks associated with its use.

 Powens is a trademark of its respective owners.
 All references to Powens services and APIs are for compatibility and integration purposes only.

+## Credits
+This project was inspired by the blog post ["Je récupère le solde de son compte bancaire et les dernières opérations"](https://www.sigalou-domotique.fr/je-recuperer-le-solde-de-son-compte-bancaire-et-les-dernieres-operations) by [Sigalou](https://github.com/Sigalou).
+Many thanks to the author for sharing their work and providing inspiration for this application.

 ## License